Skill Demand Index

 Which roles need Customer Retention most:

 Other positions drive 60% of demand.
 Marketing also frequently list Customer Retention as a requirement.
-Skills commonly paired with Customer Retention include English fluency and Data Driven Strategy.
+Skills commonly paired with Customer Retention include English Fluency and Customer Communication.

 Depth Level Distribution